 Have you ever wanted to be a veterinary technician in training??
 Well here is your chance!
 Work with the veterinarians and staff at the Animal House Veterinary Hospital as they poke, prod and help small and large animals in their daily routines.
-Become skilled at handling dogs, cats, horses and exotic animals.
-Learn the basic laboratory procedures performed in practice, how to draw blood on the different species!
-You will spend time working with a professional horse trainer on basic equine skills.
-Work side by side with a certified dog trainer who will give you insights to the canine psyche!
-Gain knowledge of the basics of record keeping, the principals of surgery, anesthesia, diagnostic protocols, and sterile procedure by assisting the veterinarians during their daily practice.
-And that is just the tip of the iceberg of knowledge you will be surrounded by in the positive atmosphere of this hospital during this module!
+You will become skilled at handling dogs, cats, horses and exotic animals and learn basic laboratory procedures performed in practice, including how to draw blood on these different species!
+You will spend time working with a professional horse trainer on basic equine skills and work side-by-side with a certified dog trainer who will give you insights to the canine psyche!
+Gain knowledge of the basics of record keeping, the principals of surgery, anesthesia, diagnostic protocols, and sterile procedures by assisting the veterinarians during their daily practice.
+That is just the tip of the iceberg of knowledge that you will be immersed in while being surrounded by the positive atmosphere of Animal House Veterinary Hospital!

 Dr. Dee Thornell

 Known to her patients as ‘Dr. Dee’, she has called Alaska home since 1982.
-She earned her doctorate, cum laude, in 1981 from Michigan State University of Veterinary Medicine.
+She earned her doctorate, Cum Laude, in 1981 from Michigan State University of Veterinary Medicine.
 Dr. Dee is the owner of both Animal House Veterinary Hospital and Noah’s Ark.
-She treats every form of pet from small animals – to horses - to exotics; but has a special interest in Equine dentistry.
+She treats every form of pet from small animals, to horses, to exotics but has a special interest in equine dentistry.
 Her first clinic was a mobile one, operating out of the back of a pick-up truck and doing business locally, as well as in Healy, Central, and Delta Junction.
 In 1996 she renovated and moved into her current location at 2702 Peger Road.
-The 11,000 square-foot facility now houses not only Animal House, but Noah’s Ark and Muttessori School for Dogs as well.
-Dr Dee and Ken, her husband, share their log home with 3 dogs, 3 cats, 4 horses and a miniature donkey (Gus).
-She enjoys driving her two Friesians, “Bart” and “Thor”, recreationally and is beginning to participate in Combined Driving Events.
-Both Dr Dee and Ken are pilots and enjoy flying their Champ around remote Alaska!!
+The 11,000 square-foot facility not only includes Animal House Veterinary Hospital, but Noah’s Ark and Muttessori School for Dogs, as well.
+Dr. Dee and Ken, her husband, share their log home with 3 dogs, 3 cats, 4 horses and a miniature donkey (Gus).
+She enjoys driving her two Friesians, “Bart” and “Thor” recreationally, and is beginning to participate in Combined Driving Events.
+Both Dr. Dee and Ken are pilots and enjoy flying their Champ around remote Alaska!!

 It was June 21, 1974 when Terry Wighs, an eager young man fresh from graduating from the University of California, Davis, with a B.S. degree in Animal Science arrived in Fairbanks, Alaska.
 Perhaps a spiritual haunting, a "calling", to the north country brought him to the "Land of the Midnight Sun".
 It was to be a summer job, to work for the Institute of Arctic Biology, at the Reindeer Research Station in Cantwell, Alaska.
 This adventure turned into a permanent position that lasted until the spring of 1978.

-Terry left the experimental farm in August 1989, after being accepted into Veterinary School at Kansas State University, and graduated four years later, with a DVM degree in 1993.
+Terry left the experimental farm in August 1989, after being accepted into Veterinary School at Kansas State University, and graduated four years later with a D.V.M. degree.

-After working for a small animal clinic in Salina, Kansas for 18 years, and after all the children had finished school and left the "nest", the longing to return home to the Golden Heartland has brought him back where he now takes on a new chapter, working at the Animal House Veterinary Hospital, as an associate Veterinarian.
+After working for a small animal clinic in Salina, Kansas for 18 years, and after all his children had finished school and left the "nest", the longing to return home to the Golden Heartland brought him back to Alaska.
+He now takes on a new chapter, working at the Animal House Veterinary Hospital, as an Associate Veterinarian.